Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Draco paused.
 "Good."

 The smoke rose into the air and they breathed in the tang of burning paper and spruce and something that smelled like rotten eggs.
-The smell didn't matter, not when the meaning behind it was much more powerful.
+The smell didn't matter, not when the meaning behind it was far more powerful.
 Fire represented destruction, but it also represented something they both seemed to need in that moment.

 Hermione slowly began to understand just why he'd burned those letters.